PATH (rail system): FRA railroad status

-While PATH operates as a typical intraurban heavy rail rapid transit system, it is legally a commuter railroad under the jurisdiction of the FRA, which oversees railroads that are part of the national rail network.
+While PATH operates as a heavy rail rapid transit system, it is legally a commuter railroad under the jurisdiction of the FRA, which oversees railroads that are part of the national rail network.
 PATH's predecessor, the H&M, used to share trackage with the Pennsylvania Railroad between the Hudson interlocking near Harrison and Journal Square.
 The line also connected to the Northeast Corridor near Harrison station and also near Hudson tower.
 Though there is no longer any through-running of mainline intercity trains into PATH tunnels, FRA regulations still apply to PATH because PATH's right-of-way between Newark and Jersey City is very close to the Northeast Corridor.
 PATH also shares the Dock Bridge near Newark Penn Station with Amtrak and NJ Transit.

-While PATH operates under several grandfather waivers, it still must meet requirements not applied to other American rapid transit systems, such as the proper fitting of grab irons to all PATH rolling stock, installation of PTC, and compliance with the federal railroad hours of service regulations.
+Although PATH operates under several grandfather waivers, it still must meet more stringent requirements than other American rapid transit systems, such as the proper fitting of grab irons to all PATH rolling stock, installation of PTC, and compliance with the federal railroad hours of service regulations.
 Additionally, all PATH train operators must be federally certified locomotive engineers, and the agency must conduct more detailed safety inspections than other rapid transit systems.
 These requirements increase PATH's per-hour operating costs relative to other rapid transit systems in the New York City and Philadelphia areas.
-For instance, it is three times more expensive to operate than the New York City Subway despite having only a fraction of the latter system's length and ridership.
+For instance, in 2012, it was three times more expensive to operate per hour than the New York City Subway despite having only a fraction of the latter system's length and ridership.
 The PANYNJ has sought to switch its regulator to the Federal Transit Administration, which oversees rapid transit, but the FRA has insisted that safety concerns require PATH to remain under its purview.
 Alternatively, the Port Authority has considered transferring PATH to NJ Transit.

 Media and popular culture

 PATH management has two principal passenger outreach initiatives: the "PATHways" newsletter, distributed for free at terminals, as well as the Patron Advisory Committee.
+Other passenger outreach initiatives include "PATHursday", allowing passengers to provide enhancing service suggestions.
+Similarly, the "PATH Riders' Council" allows feedback about their system design, service, and decision-making.
+PATH has offered various "Community Poster Competitions" with schools, "Transit Lines Poetry Stories" featuring poet pieces tied with New York and New Jersey region, and "Arts In Transit" and "PATH Performs!" displaying local artists' work and performances.